renatoathaydes/ConcurrenCey/README.md

 }
 ```

+> If you want to quickly get started with Actors, have a look at the [Hello World sample](source/samples/actors/hello_world.ceylon).

 By default, all Actors will run on the same ``Lane`` (this may change later), however, if you want to, you may specify on which ``Lane`` each Actor will run by giving it one through the constructor:

 ```ceylon